stephaneVercouillieBMID/slate/source/login.html.md

   <li>...</li>
 </ul>

-The Discovery document for itsme® services may be retrieved from:
+The Discovery document for itsme® Login service may be retrieved from:

 Environment | URL
 :-------- | :--------